Schwab Intelligent Portfolios Review – Robo-Advisor With or Without Human Guidance

 Schwab Intelligent Portfolios Review Takeaway

 Personally, I would consider investing in either platform.
 Schwab rightly holds a solid place in the low fee, high-quality investment arena.
 I like the diversity of funds and asset classes.
-If you don’t need to speak with an advisor, then it’s tough to beat the zero management fee Schwab Intelligent Portfolio.
+If you don’t need to speak with an advisor, then it’s tough to beat the zero management fee for Schwab Intelligent Portfolios.
 For moderate oversight, the Intelligent Advisory is a low-fee alternative to a typical financial advisor.